flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 | 14001FT and above | 265             |

 ### Entering the hold
-Now all information of the hold is known it is time to create a hold in the FMS via the MCDU.
+Now that all information of the hold is known it is time to create a hold in the FMS via the MCDU.
 A step by step guide to hold at SKENS as with example chart 6 (above) is provided below.

 !!! info "Programming the hold"